HL7/cql/input/pages/04-logicalspecification.md

 At least one component other than timezoneOffset must be specified, and no component may be specified at a precision below an unspecified precision.
 For example, minute may be null, but if it is, second, and millisecond must all be null as well.

-Although the milliseconds are specified with a separate component, seconds and milliseconds are combined and represented as a [.id]#Decimal# for the purposes of comparison.
+Although the milliseconds are specified with a separate component, seconds and milliseconds are combined and represented as a <span class="id">Decimal</span> for the purposes of comparison.

 ### TimeFrom